 Economic tyranny arises when the vast majority of citizens are wage laborers.
 By the very need of an income, wage laborers are at the mercy of centralized economic forces that are seemingly beyond control; one’s fate rests in the hands of others unseen, unknown.
 Such forces are not part of the “invisible hand” of which Adam Smith spoke.

 So it comes as some surprise that libertarian economist F.A.
-Hayek, that stalwart of liberty from political tyranny, could not bring himself to admit that powerful economic forces can also play a role in tyranny:
+Hayek, that stalwart of liberty from political tyranny, could not bring himself to admit that powerful economic forces can also play a role in tyranny (from The Road to Serfdom, Chapter 14):

-“It was men’s submission to the impersonal forces of the market that in the past has made possible the growth of a civilization which without this could not have developed; it is by thus submitting that we are every day helping to build something that is greater than any one of us can fully comprehend” (The Road to Serfdom, Chp.
-14).
+“It was men’s submission to the impersonal forces of the market that in the past has made possible the growth of a civilization which without this could not have developed; it is by thus submitting that we are every day helping to build something that is greater than any one of us can fully comprehend.”

 Perhaps Hayek meant to reference Smith’s invisible hand, but submitting to impersonal forces is not the proper way to frame the argument.
 It suggests a passivity that opens the door to economic tyranny.